DM872/dm872.github.io/_posts/2020-04-28-timetabling.md

 Constraints (hard constraints):

 - all events are scheduled
+- forbidden slots are not used
-- there are no room conflicts
+- resource room: there are no room conflicts
-- there are no teacher conflicts
+- resource teacher: there are no teacher conflicts
-- <span style="color: red">there are no course conflicts and there is at most one event per day per course</span>
+- resource course:
   - the precendences within the weeks are met
-- forbidden slots are not used
   - paired courses are sychronized
+  - <span style="color: red">there is at most one event per course per day for each student</span>
+  - <span style="color: blue">(the requirement of no course conflicts was withheld: it is implied by no teacher and student conflicts)</span>

 Desirability criteria (soft constraints):

-- student conflicts are minimized
+- resource student: student conflicts are minimized
-- weekly stability is promoted
+- resource course: weekly stability is promoted
-- the number of events per day per teacher is minimized
+- resource teacher: the number of events per day per teacher is minimized
 - <span style="color: red">bad slots are avoided in a way proportional to their degree of discomfort (in the figure below, darker shades of green indicate higher undesirability/discomfort).</span>